tytydraco/ExamineScraper/supplements/sibo-full.md

 Clinicians and researchers may also set their own cutoffs for the level of gas production required to diagnose SIBO, which would obviously have an impact on results.[[9]](#ref9)

-Interestingly, a small pilot study sought to determine the effects of a low-fiber, high-sugar intervention on GI symptoms in healthy individuals, some of whom had asymptomatic SIBO.
-For one week, 16 participants followed a diet that was very low in fiber (<10 grams per day), with over 50% of their daily carbohydrates coming from simple sugars.
-Thirteen of the participants experienced GI distress that subsided within a week of returning to their habitual diets, which provided about 23–27 grams of fiber per day.)
-The researchers noted that the symptoms were unrelated to SIBO, however, leaving the question of a relationship between sugar intake and SIBO unanswered.[[3]](#ref3)